AzumattDev/OdinPlusQOLMods/OdinsExtendedInventory/README.md

 > # Update Information (Latest listed first)
 > ### 2.0.0
 > - Turn QuickAccessBar into a HotKeyBar (Thanks to [Blaxxun](https://github.com/blaxxun-boop) in a [GitHub commit](https://github.com/AzumattDev/OdinPlusQOLMods/commit/56f5d28a98c24b9a965463ae0720ab62582de25d))
->     - This provies some compatibility with Jewelcrafting and other mods that might need to modify the QuickAccessBar.
+>     - This provides some compatibility with Jewelcrafting and other mods that might need to modify the QuickAccessBar.
 > - Added new config options for hotkey texts and allow overflow of hotkey bindings.
 >     - You can now override the hotkey text for each hotkey.
 Should you need it to be different than the default.
 > ### 1.0.0